frederic-perez/AmE-dictionary/data/idioms.md

 __catch one’s breath__ :two: To pause or rest before continuing an activity or beginning a new one; resume regular breathing: _Let me catch my breath before I begin anything new._
 __catch onto (something)__
 __catch some Zs__ To go to sleep, to take a nap.
+__catch something__ _v tr_ To see or listen to something.
+(More specific than the colloquial sense, to manage to hear something.) _Did you catch that radio program about cancer last night?_
 __catch the sun__ To get sunburned. _I caught the sun at the beach last weekend, and now my back hurts so much that I have to sleep on my side!_
 __catch the wave__ If you catch the wave, you act quickly in order to use an opportunity, especially an opportunity to do something new. _We knew we had to catch the wave now or be left behind in the future._ _The venture relies on catching the wave of interest generated by the Tolkien films._
 __catch wind of (something)__ :three: (get wind of something, caught wind) To learn of something; to hear about something.
-__catch__ :two: __13__ _n_ A problem, drawback, or hidden detriment, often one that is initially concealed as a means of entrapment. _I know this sounds like a great job offer, but there’s a pretty big catch—I’d have to move across the country._ _Why are you selling this for so little?
+__catch__ :three: __13__ _n_ A problem, drawback, or hidden detriment, often one that is initially concealed as a means of entrapment. _I know this sounds like a great job offer, but there’s a pretty big catch—I’d have to move across the country._ _Why are you selling this for so little?
 What’s the catch?_ _Here is the catch._
 __cater to (someone or something)__
 __catfish__ _Dating sites are riddled with catfish._
 __catnap__ A very brief but restful period of sleep. _I’m going to try to squeeze in a catnap before my next shift starts, or else I’ll be feeling sluggish for the entire evening._